By: Team T12-1 Since: Oct 2018 Licence: MIT

 Prerequisites: Create a new account using

-where x is any valid username and login to said account usinglogin u/x
+signup xwhere x is any valid username and login to said account usinglogin u/x.
+Test cases should be performed one after the other. -

 Test case: